rarescosma/octotail/README.md

  Usage: octotail [OPTIONS] COMMIT_SHA

- Look for an active workflow run for the given <COMMIT_SHA> (and optionally --workflow and/or --ref-name) and attempt to tail its logs.
+ Find an active workflow run for the given <COMMIT_SHA> (and optionally --workflow and/or --ref-name) and attempt to tail its logs.
  NOTE: the <COMMIT_SHA> has to be of the full 40 characters length.